jina-ai/finetuner/docs/tasks/text-to-image.md

 (text-to-image)=
-# CLIP for text to image search
+# Text-to-Image Search via CLIP

 This guide will showcase fine-tuning a `CLIP` model for text to image retrieval.